 Works on the site are being monitored by environmental specialists and hygeinists to ensure that risks to the public or the workforce are minimised and health and environmental standards are met.

 In late 2016, council appointed a Community Reference Group to enable community members to be involved in the on-going development of the site.
 During 2017 the Group has met quarterly.

 For more information, see the Terms of Reference.

 The following roads have been closed to allow for preparation activities at the site (including truck/machinery movements between the site areas):

 - La Trobe Avenue (from Heidelberg Road) Alphington

 - Parkview Road Alphington (south of the Sports Pavillion)

 The roads will remain closed until further notice.
 There is strictly no pedestrian or vehicle access within the road closure areas.

-For more information about the Amcor site contact Council on 9205 5555.
+For further information about the redevelopment of the Alphington Paper Mill site contact us on 9205 5555.